I did not check but this probably one of the longest mind being blank when it comes to blogging.

 The night before I flew back overseas was great.
-We had a good dinner and a quick shopping for the essentials.
+We had a good dinner and quick shopping for the essentials.
 My son had wanted to buy a rabbit (he knows the right time to ask me) but there was no time to go to the pet shop.
 I told him that we will revisit this once I am back.

-My son knew that I was flying out the next morning and I saw sadness in his face but my daughter was still too young to understand things (the same happened to my son when he was small to a point that he thought I worked at the airport).
+My son knew that I was flying out the next morning and I saw the sadness in his face but my daughter was still too young to understand things (the same happened to my son when he was small to a point that he thought I worked at the airport).

 And that night, my son presented me with his “Father’s Day” wish card which was lovely and very touching indeed.
-He always have something to say that leaves me speechless and it was the same case this time around.
+He always has something to say that leaves me speechless and it was the same case this time around.

 This morning, I had a good conversation with an elderly gentleman taxi driver (he was 72 years old but drives perfectly) who had served in the Air Force back in the 1960s and at once was attached to the Royal Malaysian Air Force.
 When he heard that I was from Malaysia, his first question was this – “What had happened to Malaysia?

-From a country that had a good chance to be one of the powerful country in the region, it had turned into a country that full of crime, corruption and going down the drain”.
+From a country that had a good chance to be one of the powerful countries in the region, it had turned into a country full of crime, corruption and going down the drain”.
 I kept my silence.
 Not that I am not angry with a foreigner speaking badly of my beloved country but because I saw in the old man’s eyes, he was very disappointed.

 Oh, never mind.
 No point talking about it now.
 The only way we can clean the house proper is through the elections.
 I don’t see the logic of the corrupt, the extremists and the short-minded ones to be continued to be voted in to rule this country.

 There will come a day when the corrupt, the lazy and the selfish are caught, stripped naked and lashed by the millions on public grounds.
-We seems to have more bad things lining up compared to good things and this gets amplified when one is abroad where there is more unity among the people, extreme view of race & religion is non-existence, very strict control & enforcement at the borders to keep the foreign criminals & scammers away (we on the other hand are welcoming them with open arms) and there a general direction and accountability from the local politicians (I say “general” because politicians from matter from which country, era or background will never be angels).
+We seem to have more bad things lining up compared to good things and this gets amplified when one is abroad where there is more unity among the people, the extreme view of race & religion is non-existence, very strict control & enforcement at the borders to keep the foreign criminals & scammers away (we, on the other hand, are welcoming them with open arms) and there a general direction and accountability from the local politicians (I say “general” because politicians from matter from which country, era or background will never be angels).